 And not only does video provide an ideal medium for these topics, the technology can also help you ensure your employees are actually completing these essential courses.
 Video analytics included in many modern video platforms offer user-level detail, allowing your team to know whether an employee had viewed a video, and if they watched it through to the end.

 Even as remote training by video becomes commonplace, often there is simply no substitute for a live event.
 More and more organizations are finding that marquee events, be they internal-only conventions or industry-focused public conferences, are extremely valuable tools for sharing information, connecting employees with each other or the industry, and educating a large audience all at once.

 Attending these events can boost employee morale and engagement in a way that’s almost impossible to replicate during business-as-usual moments.
 But for oft-cited reasons of timing and budget, attendance is seldom possible for every event and every member of your team.

 When attendance isn’t possible, a video recording of the event can be the next best thing.
 Recording events — or even live-streaming them — can be a great way to share the excitement and insight gleaned from all those keynotes and breakouts, with anyone, anytime, anywhere.

 Event video used to be an expensive and complicated production limited to the domain of technical AV experts outfitted with expensive hardware.
 Today, however, all it takes are simple webcams and software to capture, share, and even live-stream HD video of events of any size to audiences all around the world.
-Today Siemens PLM has done just that, simplifying video production at the company’s worldwide events while cutting costs and reducing the amount of time required to produce and share conference recordings.
+Today Siemens PLM has done just that, simplifying video production at the company’s worldwide events while cutting costs and reducing the amount of time required to produce and share conference videos.

 - 5 benefits that help convince your decision makers to use video in more ways for L&D